Rolf Harris: Profile

 In 1961, the star returned to the UK and his song Sun Arise, produced by George Martin, reached number three in the hit parade.

-His status as a household name was cemented when The Rolf Harris Show launched in 1967, when the star was 37.
+His status as a household name was cemented with the launch of The Rolf Harris Show in 1967, when the star was 37.

 In 1968, he received an MBE before scoring his biggest hit single with Two Little Boys - an old music hall number about childhood friends sent to war - which was 1969's Christmas number one.